 How to Refer

-Please access the 'How to Raise an Adult Protection Referral' section of the AP Staffnet page for referral guidance and advice, including flowcharts and referral forms (word version) for the following local authority areas:
+Please access the 'How to Raise an Adult Protection Referral' section of the AP Staffnet page for referral guidance and advice, including flowcharts and referral forms or word version for the following local authority areas:

 If an adult is at risk of immediate significant harm, contact Police Scotland on 999